The United Kingdom of Israel:

 Most of the action described in this lesson takes place in Jerusalem, but two other locations are mentioned.
 David’s men are besieging the Ammonites at Rabbah under the leadership of Joab, so we know that’s where Uriah the Hittite is killed.
 Rabbah is situated near territory allotted to the tribe of Gad.
 The entire area to the east of the Jordan River often is referred to as the Transjordan, and the tribes of Reuben and Gad and the half-tribe of Manasseh have been allotted territory there.
 The Ammonites and the Amorites also dwell in that region, as do the Moabites to the south.
 Thebez is mentioned as the site where the traitorous son of Jerubbesheth (Gideon) died attempting to establish a monarchy.
 The city is located in an additional section of territory allotted to the half-tribe of Manasseh west of the Jordan River.
 You can learn more background about Gideon and his sons in the sixth through the ninth chapters of the Book of Judges.
-Click on the image of the map, which appears on page 95 of The United Kingdom of Israel: Foreshadowing the Reign of Christ the King.
+Click to enlarge the image of the map, which appears on page 95 of The United Kingdom of Israel: Foreshadowing the Reign of Christ the King.

 deja vu—there’s something familiar about this story

 The way that David seeks to dispose of Uriah the Hittite is the same way that Saul tried to dispose of David.
 The difference is that David is a much better military strategist (not to mention that he has Joab on his side as his military commander), so David’s plan is successful while Saul’s was not.

 WHAT DO YOU THINK of the prophet Nathan?

-In the twelfth chapter of the Second Book of Samuel, the LORD twice sends Nathan to David—first with a message about the LORD’s displeasure with David’s sin, and later with a message that the second son born to David and Bathsheba was loved by the LORD.
+In the twelfth chapter of the Second Book of Samuel, the LORD twice sends Nathan to David—first with a message about the LORD’s displeasure with David’s sin, and later with a message that the second son born to David and Bathsheba is loved by the LORD.
 In the seventh chapter of the Second Book of Samuel, Nathan emerged as the person chosen by the LORD to serve as a prophet to David, counseling the king in the words of God.